-Do you want to be a world class financial analyst?
-Are you looking to follow industry leading best practices and stand out from the crowd?
+Do you want to be a world-class financial analyst?
+Are you looking to learn industry-leading best practices and stand out from the crowd?
 If so, then this is the ultimate guide for you on how to become the best analyst you can be.
 Our approach is called The Analyst Trifecta®.

 This guide is broken down into three main sections: